zsnoob/EfficientDDP-4-Contrastive-Train/README.md

 In the backward operation, based on mathematical reasoning, we need to manually reduce all gradients here in a summation manner, rather than waiting for gradient synchronization by the gradient bucket.
 This step ensures equivalence with the behavior of non-distributed training.

-Observing the return values in `backward`, the elements of the tuple correspond to the gradients of the values that follow the `ctx` parameter in the `forward`.
+Observing the return values in `backward`, the elements of the tuple correspond to the gradients of the `tensor` and `args` in the `forward`.
 As we all know, the propagation process of forward and backward is entirely a forward and reverse process in terms of element shapes.

 The first element of the return value can be operationally referred to as 'scatter' in distributed operations, which means splitting a computation result into different blocks and distributing them to different distributed nodes.
-So, why I choose to performing a reduce operation on all nodes instead of using the 'reduce_scatter' operation on a single node and only use single function globally?
+The backward process seems like 'reduce + scatter'.
+So, why I choose to perform a all reduce operation on all nodes instead of using the 'reduce_scatter' operation on single node and only use single function globally?

 * all_reduce